 Even if our patent applications issue as patents, they may not issue in a form that will provide us with any meaningful protection, prevent competitors or other third parties from competing with us or otherwise provide us with any competitive advantage.
 Moreover, the coverage claimed in a patent application can be significantly reduced before the patent is issued and its scope can be reinterpreted after issuance.
 Consequently, we do not know whether any of our product candidates will be protectable or remain protected by valid and enforceable patents.
 Our competitors and other third parties may be able to circumvent our patents by developing similar or alternative technologies or products in a non-infringing manner.
 Our competitors and other third parties may also seek approval to market their own products similar to or otherwise competitive with our products.
 Alternatively, our competitors or other third parties may seek to market generic versions or "follow-on" versions of any approved products by submitting abbreviated new drug applications, or ANDAs, or new drug applications under Section 505(b)(2) of the FDCA, respectively, to the FDA during which they may claim that patents owned by us are invalid, unenforceable or not infringed.
 In these circumstances, we may need to defend or assert our patents, or both, including by filing lawsuits alleging patent infringement.
-In any of these types of proceedings, a court or other agency with jurisdiction may find our patents invalid or unenforceable, or that our competing products or processes sufficient to achieve our business objectives.
+In any of these types of proceedings, a court or other agency with jurisdiction may find our patents invalid or unenforceable, or that our competitors are competing in a non-infringing manner.
+Thus, even if we have valid and enforceable patents, these patents still may not provide protection against competing products or processes sufficient to achieve our business objectives.
 Any of the foregoing could have a material adverse effect on our competitive position, business, financial conditions, results of operations, and prospects.